5j9/wikitextparser/README.rst

 A simple, purely python, WikiText parsing tool.

+Be warned that the project is in it's early development stage.
+The API may change drastically and there may be some bugs.
-The project is still in early development stages and I'm not sure if it will ever succeed.
-It sure can't parse a page the same way the MediaWiki does (for example because it's completely offline and can't expand templates and also has not implemented many details of MediaWiki parser), but my guess is that for most usual uses it will be enough.
+It sure can't parse a page the exact same way as the MediaWiki does (because it's completely offline and can't expand templates and also has not yet implemented many details of MediaWiki parser...), but my guess is that for most usual cases it will be enough.

 Installation
 ============